DefinetlyNotAI/Logicytics/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [contributing guidelines](https://github.com/DefinetlyNotAI/Logicytics/blob/main/CONTRIBUTING.md).
 - [ ] I have followed the instructions in the [wiki](https://github.com/DefinetlyNotAI/Logicytics/wiki) about contributions.
 - [ ] I have updated the documentation accordingly, if required.
-- [ ] I have added tests to cover my changes, and they have passed, if required.
 - [ ] I have tested my code with the `--dev` flag, if required.

 ### PR Type